rstan-dev/pp4-yoomoov/README.md

   2. USERSTORY(#2): Initial Django project setup
     - As a developer, I can access the initial project files in my developer environment, and deploy to Heroku, so that I can resolve any deployment issues early on.
   3. USERSTORY(#3): Create bootstrap template
-    - As a developer I can deploy a basic site design so that it meets the minimum viable requirements.
+    - As a developer, I can deploy a basic site design so that it meets the minimum viable requirements.
   4. USERSTORY(#4 ): Bootstrap Navigation Breadcrumbs
     - As a website user, I can easily navigate the website so that I can find what I need.
   5. USERSTORY(#5 ): Create Van Model
-    - As an admin user I can create Van details in the admin area so that they populate fields on the front end template.
+    - As an admin user, I can create Van details in the admin area so that they populate fields on the front end template.
   6. USERSTORY(#6 ): Search for van types
     - As a website user, I can use the Van Finder to display a list of vans by size, location or county.
   7. USERSTORY(#7): Display Van detail
     - As a website user, I can read more detail about a van so I can book or enquire.
   8. USERSTORY(# 8): Create SuperUser Account
-    - As an admin user I can login into the admin area so that I can manage website content.
+    - As an admin user, I can login into the admin area so that I can manage website content.
   9. USERSTORY(#9): Customise admin area branding
     - As an admin user, I recognise the admin area has the same look and feel as the front end, for continuity purposes.
   10. USERSTORY(#10 ): User Registration
-    - As a website user, I can register, log in and log out to view my dashboard.
+    - As a website user, I can register, login and log out to view my dashboard.
   11. USERSTORY(# 11 ): Create Booking Model
-    - As an admin user, I can create Booking details in the admin area so that I can take a booking over the phone.
+    - As an admin user, I can create Booking details in the admin area so that I can make a booking over the phone.
   12. USERSTORY(#12 ): View Bookings on User Dashboard
     - As a logged-in user, I can view any bookings I have made in a list on my Dashboard.
   13. USERSTORY(# 13): Create Booking on User Dashboard